-Figure 6 shows that the rate of immediate agreement is (i) relatively high overall, approximately 75%, and (ii) similar both across treatments and across the two versions of the game within treatments, always remaining strictly between 70 and 80%.
+Figure 7 shows that the rate of immediate agreement is (i) relatively high overall, approximately 75%, and (ii) similar both across treatments and across the two versions of the game within treatments, always remaining strictly between 70 and 80%.
 Hence, there is a fair amount of initial disagreement, and the role of incomplete information appears non-negligible in this particular respect.
 However, our design appears to have been successful in keeping its effects relatively mild overall and roughly constant for the purpose of all our comparisons.
-This further corroborates our first robustness check, where we obtain similar results for accepted proposals as for all proposals, so that differences are not driven by rejected proposals.
+Recall also that we obtain similar results for accepted proposals as for all proposals, so that differences are not driven by rejected proposals.